tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 4 (DuFr).md

 DR: 1748-03-26
 DR_end: 1748-03-29
 players: [Kenzo, Wellby, Delwath, Seeker]
+tagline: in which the Dunmar Fellowship uncovers dire truths
+descTitle: Shakun's Wane
+title: Dunmari Frontier - Session 4
 ---
+# Dunmari Frontier - Session 4

+>[!info] Shakun's Wane: in which the Dunmar Fellowship uncovers dire truths
+> *In Taelgar: Mar 26, 1748 DR to Mar 29, 1748 DR*
+> *On Earth: Thursday Jul 09, 2020*
+> *Karawa*

+The Dunmar Fellowship arrives in Karawa and discovers that the magical protections of Shakun are failing, leading to increased dangers and a plea for their aid.

+## Timeline
+- (DR:: 1748-03-26), morning: Wake in temple at the [[Dunmari Fort (Gomat)|Dunmari fort]], set out west for [[Karawa]]
+- (DR::1748-03-26), afternoon: Travel west across the [[Daraar Canyon]], heading for [[Karawa]]
+- (DR:: 1748-03-27): Travel west towards Karawa
+- (DR:: 1748-03-28): Travel west towards Karawa
+- (DR:: 1748-03-29), early afternoon: Arrive in [[Karawa]].
+Speak with Elder [[Kisa]], who tells them about the [[Summer of Red Storms]].
+Meet [[Ikram]], who tells them about [[Arcus]].
+Meet the smith, [[Jasu]].
+Meet the [[Charmhearts]].
+- (DR:: 1748-03-29), evening: Speak with [[Candrosa]], who is nervous and seems to be hiding something.
+Learn about [[Shakun's Protection]] from Candrosa.
+Learn rumors of permanent lightning storm on the plains, and half-human, half-hyena beasts known as gnolls raiding.
+## Session Info
+### Summary
+- The Dunmar Fellowship departs the fort with various artifacts and heads to Karawa.
+- In Karawa, they learn from Elder Kisa about past disturbances and the Summer of Red Storms.
+- The party learns more about Arcus, attacked herders, and the upcoming Festival activities from Ikram, Jasu, and Alesh.
+- The Charmhearts, a group of halflings, provide an unsettling encounter with a disheveled halfling speaking of a 'master'.
+- Candrosa of the Shakun temple reveals the weakening of magical protections and seeks the party's help.
+## Narrative
 The session began with the party waking up in the intact temple of the ruined fort, a sense of calm and peace permeating the area after the defeat of the zombie hobgoblin and the destruction of the cursed obsidian focus.
 After a little while spent in further exploration, as well as sketching the face of the [[Arcus|petrified explorer]] and briefly debating heading back in the tunnels to try to tame a cockatrice, the party set off for [[Karawa]].
 Before leaving, [[Seeker]] studies the tunnel a bit and learns that it is relatively old, at least a few months and maybe more, and created by a creature.
 Taking the relics found in the temple (including the small [[Aagir's Everlight|spearpoint statue]] enchanted with continual light), the [[Black Iron Staff]] inscribed with the words: "I bind you to the black wind, I bind you to my flame, I bind you in my power until the sun fails and the moon is dead" in Draconic, what looks like a holy symbol relating to Cha’mutte (made of black pearl and polished silver in a twisted flame design), as well as the [[Floating Disc Coin|golden floating coin]] and a [[Horn of Silent Alarm|horn engraved with a running horse design]], the party leaves.

 Traveling back to [[Karawa]] took about 3 days at a fast, but not exhausting, pace.
 Arriving in the early afternoon on March 29th, the town has changed.
 Lots of people -- not just Dunmari -- have arrived for the Festival, and the markets and games that accompany it, and a large tent city has grown up on the outskirts of town.
 The caravanserai is bustling, and there is more activity and trade happening in [[Karawa]] than any of you had seen since arriving in what was a sleepy town.